datanav/docs/technical/hubspot-zohocrm.rst

      - "string"

-HubSpot Owner to Zohocrm Contact
+HubSpot Owner to ZohoCRM Contact
 --------------------------------
-Before any synchronization can take place, a link between a HubSpot Owner and a Zohocrm Contact must be established.
+Before any synchronization can take place, a link between a HubSpot Owner and a ZohoCRM Contact must be established.

-A new Zohocrm Contact will be created from a HubSpot Owner if it is connected to a HubSpot Deal that is synchronized into Zohocrm.
+A new ZohoCRM Contact will be created from a HubSpot Owner if it is connected to a HubSpot Deal that is synchronized into ZohoCRM.

-Once a link between a HubSpot Owner and a Zohocrm Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Owner and a ZohoCRM Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Owner and a Zohocrm Contact:
+The following properties are synchronized between a HubSpot Owner and a ZohoCRM Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot Owner Property
-     - Zohocrm Contact Property
+     - ZohoCRM Contact Property
-     - Zohocrm Data Type
+     - ZohoCRM Data Type
    * - firstName
      - First_Name
      - "string"